pagkly/Zed/Investopedia3/Exploring the Many Features of Exotic Options.md

 ## Exotic Options Explained

-Exotic options are a variation of the [American](https://www.investopedia.com/terms/a/americanoption.asp) and [European](https://www.investopedia.com/terms/e/europeanoption.asp) style of options—the most common options contracts available.
+Exotic options are a variation of the [[American]](https://www.investopedia.com/terms/a/americanoption.asp) and [[European]](https://www.investopedia.com/terms/e/europeanoption.asp) style of options—the most common options contracts available.
 American options let the holder exercise their rights at any time before or on the expiration date.
 European options have less flexibility, only allowing the holder to exercise on the expiration date of the contracts.
 Exotic options are hybrids of American and European options and will often fall somewhere in-between these other two styles.

 An exotic option can vary in terms of how the payoff is determined and when the option can be exercised.
 These options are generally more complex than plain vanilla call and put options.
 Exotic options usually trade in the [over-the-counter](https://www.investopedia.com/terms/o/otc.asp) (OTC) market.
 The OTC marketplace is a dealer-broker network as opposed to a large exchange such as the New York Stock Exchange (NYSE).

 Further, the [underlying asset](https://www.investopedia.com/terms/u/underlying-asset.asp) for an exotic can differ greatly from that of a regular option.
 Exotic options can be used in trading commodities such as lumber, corn, oil, and natural gas as well as equities, bonds, and foreign exchange.
-Speculative investors can even bet on the weather or price direction of an asset using a [binary option](https://www.investopedia.com/terms/b/binary-option.asp).
+Speculative investors can even bet on the weather or price direction of an asset using a [[binary option]](https://www.investopedia.com/terms/b/binary-option.asp).

 Despite their embedded complexities, exotic options have certain advantages over traditional options, which can include: